Below are questions to help get the conversation started at your book club or group. General questions are provided at the end.

-- The caiman’s presence is interpreted by Zachary as threatening, yet it only wants to rescue them.
-What does this say about perceptions?
+- The caiman’s presence is interpreted by Zachary as threatening, yet the creature only wants to rescue them.
+What does this say about perceptions and preconceived fears?

 - Does Pahtia’s earlier prediction that he would reincarnate as a caiman lead you to believe he is the caiman that helps Zachary and Eva?